Cris7777/MSiA423-Project-Repo/README.md

 ### Overview

 The overview part provides a clear and overall description on all players.
-This part is the main page of the product.
+This part is the main page of the product and enables users to switch to any other function of the product.

 **Epic 1: Description on Players**

+The product

-- Story
+- Story 1: Statistics on Player Information
   * Backlog
      + Click
   * Icebox
     + Dynamic figures

+- Story 2: Histogram on

-**Epic 2: List of Product Functions**
+**Epic 2: Switch to other Functions**

-- Story
+- Story 1: Switch to Prediction
   * Backlog
      + Click on the prediction icon to jump to the page of prediction
      + Click on the recommendation icon to jump to the page of recommendation